-Section Investment bank king The purpose can investments.
-The purpose can be arbitrary.
-As a rule, it is for the acquisition of participations, mergers or la investments.
-Conditional capi Conditional capital increase equity to hedge thThere is no ex A conditional capital increase is used for a specific purpose, principally for the purpose of using equity to hedge the conversion of convertible bonds or the exercise of an option. • There is no execution period .
-The total amount of the capital increase cannot exceed 50% of existing equity.
-Ordinary capital increase (CO, Art.
+Section Investment banking Fig. 4-3 Forms of capital increase: overview Ordinary capital increase (CO, Art.
 650 and 652 et seq.)
 Capital Band (CO, Art.
 653s) Conditional capital increase (CO, Art.
 653 et seq.)
-Decision The general meeting orders the board of directors to execute a capital increase for a specified amount.
-The Board of Directors may flexibly change the capital within a range of +/- 50% of the registered share capital (capital band) and within five years .
-The general meeting authorises the board of directors to execute a capital increase for a specific purpose and up to a specified maximum amount.
+Decision The general meeting orders the board of directors to execute a capital increase for a specified amount .
+The Board of Directors may flexibly change the capital within a range of +/- 50% of the registered share capital (capital band) and within five years.
+The general meeting authorises the board of directors to execute a capital increase for a specific pur- pose and up to a specified maximum amount.
 Purpose Unspecified Unspecified (most often for the acquisition of a company) Hedging of conversion or option rights Execution period Six months Five years Unlimited Total amount Freely determined Maximum 50% of existing share capital Maximum 50% of existing share capital Contributions Cash contributions or contributions in kind (e.g. property or machines) Cash contributions or contributions in kind (e.g. property or machines) Cash contributions Number of stages in capital increase One The Board of Directors determines any increase steps within the capital band.
 Shares are continuously issued (depending on the conversion or option concerned).
-Preferred subscription rights for existing shareholders Shareholders have preferred subscription rights.
+Preferred sub- scription rights for existing share- holders Shareholders have preferred subscription rights.
 The general meeting can not eliminate preferred subscription rights except on justifiable grounds.
 Shareholders have preferred subscription rights.
 The general meeting can not eliminate preferred subscription rights except on justifiable grounds.
 Shareholders have no preferred subscription rights.
 Although the bonds issued are linked to option or conversion rights, they are nevertheless offered first to existing shareholders.
+Shareholders.